WebThingsIO/registration-server-docker/README.md

 The `$CONFIG_DIR/config.toml` file holds the registration server configuration, where `$CONFIG_DIR` is the directory you'll end up sharing into your Docker container at `/home/user/config`.
+You should take a look at each line and ensure that the values are proper for your domain.
+In particular, you should look at anything with `mydomain.org` or an IP address.
 Here's a sample consistent with the `pdns.conf` shown above:

 ```toml
 [general]